hashicorp/terraform-provider-azurerm/website/docs/authenticating_via_service_principal.html.markdown

 ### Creating a Service Principal in the Azure Portal

-We need to do two more steps to create a Service Principal via [the Azure Portal](https://portal.azure.com):
+There are two tasks needed to create a Service Principal via [the Azure Portal](https://portal.azure.com):

  1. Create an Application in Azure Active Directory (which acts as a Service Principal)
  2. Grant the Application access to manage resources in your Azure Subscription